Acupuncture

 What conditions can dry-needling acupuncture treat?

-Dry-needling is commonly used for back, neck, and shoulder pain, tension headaches, sports injuries, and repetitive strain problems like tennis or golfer’s elbow.
+It is commonly used for back, neck, and shoulder pain, tension headaches, sports injuries, and repetitive strain problems such as tennis or golfer’s elbow.

 What if I’m scared of needles?